-If you thought Mexican is all about corn, beans, nachos and burritos, think again.
-With modern influences from the Deep South of the US, and with flavours drifting up from a dozen or more countries in South and Central America, there is always something new to explore in this dynamic cuisine.
+If you think Mexican is all about corn, beans, nachos and burritos, think again.
+With modern influences from the American deep south and flavours that drift up from a dozen or more countries in South and Central America, there is always something new to explore in this dynamic cuisine.

-While nachos and burritos are eaten in the north of Mexico, there are distinct differences in the cuisine eaten further south, influenced by French and Portuguese dishes as well as recent Japanese migration to countries such as Peru.
-Even Caribbean cuisine occasionally gets a look in.
+While nachos and burritos are eaten in the north of Mexico, there are distinct differences in the cuisine eaten further south, which is influenced by French and Portuguese dishes as well as recent Japanese migration to countries such as Peru.
+Even Caribbean cuisine gets a look in.

-While we are already deep into the trend of exploring the regional dishes of Mexico, which already has a wide variety of European influences, those delicious dishes are constantly changing, influenced by new local and global trends.
+Yes, might already find ourselves deep into the trend of exploring the regional tastes of Mexico with its wide variety of European influences, but these delicious dishes are constantly changing, influenced by new local and global trends.

-And as twists on Thai, Indian and Italian have already been well explored, Mexican has hardly been touched.
-So now there is no better time to head south of the border to seek new inspiration from the Mexican cocina.
+And as twists on Thai, Indian and Italian have already been well explored, Mexican is a new frontier that’s ripe for reinvention.
+Let’s head south of the border to seek new inspiration from the Mexican cocina.

 Ask the experts

-Mejico in Sydney’s CBD and Miranda takes it cues from Mexico City in the north to the Yucatan peninsula in the south.
+Mejico, with locations in central Sydney and Melbourne, takes it cues from Mexico City in the north to the Yucatán peninsula in the south.

-Amanda Fuller has recently taken over as Executive Chef at The Sam Prince Hospitality Group which runs Mejico, and says her version offers more healthy coastal eating, less cheese, no ground beef and more on-trend version of Mexican and South American dining than traditional Mexican.
-It offers dishes such as conchinita pibil – a citrus and Yucatan spiced pulled pork, served with hot sauce, and adds the twist of not-particularly-Mexican smoked eggplant.
+Amanda Fuller is the group executive chef at The Sam Prince Hospitality Group, which runs Mejico, and says her version offers more healthy coastal eating, less cheese, no ground beef and a more modern take on Mexican and South American dining than traditional Mexican.
+Mejico offers dishes such as wagyu beef rump, with the requisite Mexican influence being delivered by a jalapeño jus and burnt pepper seasoning.

-“We also ensure we use the best produce, which reflects the seasonality, so flavour is paramount,” says Amanda who oversees all seasonal menu changes.
+‘We use the best produce, which reflects the seasonality, so flavour is paramount,’ says Fuller, who oversees all seasonal menu changes.

 Twists and turns

-On the healthier side of international flavours, fellow Sydney restaurant Barrio Cellar has an Asian-Hawaiian inspired tuna poke bowl which contains tuna sashimi, soy-sesame dressing, avocado, wonton crisps, shallot, jalapeño and a chipotle mayo, delivering myriad textures to a whole heap of international flavours.
+On the healthy side of international flavours, Sydney restaurant Barrio Cellar has a Mexican-inspired poke bowl of cos lettuce, jicama, cactus, cucumber, queso cheese and guava dressing, delivering myriad textures and a whole heap of fresh central American goodness.

-In Auckland, Besos Latinos offers dishes from the Mexican homeland of Head Chef Luis Cabrera as well as inspiration from Argentina, Cuba, Colombia, Peru and Venezuela.
-Cabrera can serve up bar-style bites including Venezuelan-style corncakes stuffed with cheese, beef, chicken or veggies, and Mexican jalapeño poppers filled with cheese, or coxhinas, a breaded and deep-fried teardrop shaped Brazilian croquettes.
+In Auckland, Besos Latinos offers dishes from the Mexican homeland of head chef Luis Cabrera as well as inspiration from Argentina, Cuba, Colombia, Peru and Venezuela.
+Cabrera can serve up bar-style bites including Chilean-influenced empanadas stuffed with shrimps, cheese and pebre sauce, as well as Baja-style battered king crab tacos with avocado cream, a flour tortilla and jalapeños.

 Essential ingredients

-When it comes to essential ingredients, you also have to know your ancho from your chipotle from your jalapeno, so do a bit of research.
+To know your ancho from your chipotle, research is required.
 Ancho powder is the secret weapon in Mexican food and can be used as a sprinkle, in a marinade or in a mole (a hot rich chilli and chocolate sauce) and, much like paprika, adds a perfect smoky sweetness.
-Other hot elements include the now readily available Cholula sauce, which is ideal on bar snacks but use it carefully, it’s built to burn.
+Other hot elements include the now readily available Cholula sauce, which is ideal on bar snacks—but use it carefully, it’s built to burn!

-Or go hunting online for authentic suppliers such La Tortilleria which specialises in sourcing top-quality Mexican produce and ingredients including fresh, soft nixtamal (a type of corn) GF tortillas and organic blue corn tortillas.
+Or go hunting online for authentic suppliers such La Tortilleria, which specialises in sourcing top-quality Mexican produce and ingredients including fresh, soft nixtamal (a type of corn) gluten-free tortillas and organic blue corn tortillas.
 Most chefs admit that there is a particular skill to making fresh tortillas.
-Even Noma’s Rene Redzepi failed in his attempt to make the real deal at his Mexican pop-up a few years ago and got local women to make them instead.
+Even celebrated Danish chef René Redzepi failed in his attempt to make the real deal and had the local women make them instead.

 Find out more about Trends on Plate